Mapping a 50-spin-qubit network through correlated sensing: Results

 Our approach is to measure connected chains through the network, and combine these with high-resolution spin frequency measurements.
-First, by correlating multiple frequencies and spin-spin couplings, we directly access the underlying network connectivity, reducing ambiguity due to spectral overlap.
-Consider the previous example: a connected chain through frequencies $A_1, A_2, A_3$ confirms that $A_1$ and $A_3$ are connected to the same spin at $A_2$ (Fig. \ref{fig:spin_networks}b).
-Conversely, as $A_1$ and $A_4$ are not coupled to the same spin at $A_2$, no connected chain is observed.
+First, spin-chain sensing (detailed in Section \ref{seq:SEDORception}) correlates multiple frequencies and spin-spin couplings, directly accessing the underlying network connectivity, and thus reducing ambiguity due to (potential) spectral overlap.
+Consider the previous example: by probing the correlation between the three frequencies $A_1, A_2$ and $A_3$ in a single measurement, we directly reveal that Spin 1 and Spin 3 are connected to the same spin at $A_2$ (Spin 2).
+Such a spin-chain measurement yields a correlated list of 5 frequencies: $\{ A_1, C_{12}, A_2, C_{23}, A_3\}$, characterising the 3-spin chain.
+Applying the same method but now with spin 4 ($A_3 \leftarrow A_4$) reveals that it is not connected to Spin 2, but couples to another spin (spin 5) that overlaps in frequency with Spin 2.

-Second, these spin chains enable measuring couplings that are otherwise challenging to access, enabling exploration further into the network (Fig. \ref{fig:spin_networks}c).
-Consider the case where starting from some spin it is challenging to probe a part of the network, either because spectral crowding causes signals to overlap or because the couplings are too weak (compared to $1/{\ttwo}$).
-The desired interactions can be reached by constructing a spin chain, in which each link is formed by a strong and resolvable spin-spin interaction.
+Second, spin-chain sensing enables measuring couplings that are otherwise challenging to access, enabling exploration further into the network.
+Consider the case where starting from some spin (e.g. Spin 1 in Fig. \ref{fig:spin_networks}c) it is challenging to probe a part of the network, either because the couplings to Spin 1 are too weak to be observed or spectral crowding causes signals to overlap.
+The desired interactions (e.g. those belonging to Spin 4 in Fig. \ref{fig:spin_networks}c) can be reached by constructing a spin chain, in which each link is formed by a strong and resolvable spin-spin interaction.
 The chain iteratively unlocks new spins that can be used as sensors of their own local spatial environment.

 Finally, we combine the spin-chain measurements with a correlated double-echo spectroscopy scheme that increases the resolution with which different $A_i$ are distinguished from $\sim 1/\tstar$ to $\sim 1/\ttwo$ (Fig. \ref{fig:spin_networks}d).
 This directly reduces spectral overlap of spin frequencies, further removing ambiguity.